adamjhafez2-lgtm/redtigertools/README.md

 #  Redtigertools
-a fork i hade of redtigertools multitool before github deleted it. this is not my project i give full credits to loxy0dev. some things might be missing but i dont think anything is missing full credits to loxy0dev for creating and devloping this awesome project
+a fork i made of redtigertools multitool before github deleted it. this is not my project i give full credits to loxy0dev. some things might be missing but i dont think anything is missing full credits to loxy0dev for creating and devloping this awesome project